 5. Stove and Cooking utensils

 For most foods you will need some source of heat to prepare them properly.
-Three possibilities you have are a gas heater, rocket stove or a bonfire.
+Three possibilities you have are a gas stove, rocket stove or a bonfire.
 My personal favourite is the rocket stove.
 Simple reason, a rocket stove runs with twigs or the small pieces of wood you can find in the bush everywhere.
 It is even working when the twigs are slightly damp.
 Therefore, it can’t really run out of fuel like a gas stove.
 And I know a bonfire is really romantic, it uses up a lot of wood and creates a lot of smoke.

 During the summer months and in dry areas however there is a huge risk of wildfires, and fire bans will likely be in place.
 Make sure your cooking method complies with any rules and regulations.